Resolution of The Linear-Bounded Automata Question: Introduction

-Savitch's theorem \cite{Sav70} gives us an initial insight on the {\it LBA question}: nondeterministic space Turing machines can be simulated efficiently by deterministic space Turing machines, with only quadratic loss in space usage.
-That is, $NSPACE[S(n)]\subseteq DSPACE[S(n)^2]$ for $S(n)\geq \log n$ a {\it space-constructible function}.
-As we can see, the technique used in proof of Savitch's theorem \cite{Sav70} is an application of the reachability method of $st$-connectivity in the configuration graph (which is a directed graph) of a nondeterministic space-bounded Turing machine.
+Interestingly, Savitch's algorithm \cite{Sav70} gives us an initial insight into the LBA question: nondeterministic space Turing machines can be simulated efficiently by deterministic space Turing machines, with only a quadratic loss in space usage.
+That is, for $S(n)\geq\log n$,\footnote { Throughout this paper, $\log n$ stands for $\log_2 n$.} where $S(n)$ is a {\it space-constructible function}.
+As can be seen, the technique used in the proof of Savitch's algorithm \cite{Sav70} is an interesting application of divide-and-conquer (see e.g., p.
+369 in \cite{AHU74}).

+In addition, although most of the interesting questions related to the power of nondeterminism remain open, and we still do not know whether nondeterministic space is equal to deterministic space, we believe that nondeterministic space is more powerful than deterministic space.
+Indeed, Cook et al. \cite{CR80} have already given some evidence that ${\rm NSPACE} [\log n]$ is more powerful than ${\rm DSPACE} [\log n]$ by showing that the limited model of $\log$-space Turing machine (JAG machines) cannot recognize the Threadable Mazes set, where the Threadable Mazes set introduced by Savitch \cite{Sav70} is $\log$-space complete for ${\rm NSPACE}[\log n]$.
+Nonetheless, we still lack proof of the exact relation between the complexity class ${\rm DSPACE}[\log n]$ (i.e., $L$) and the complexity class ${\rm NSPACE}[\log n]$ (i.e., $NL$), so we have the following: